Ramp and plateau in bulk correlators within the disk topology in JT gravity: Conclusion

 \acknowledgments

-The authors wish to thank Jorge Russo for discussions, and Roberto Emparan for comments on the first draft of the paper.
+The authors wish to thank Jorge Russo for discussions, Roberto Emparan for comments on the first draft of the paper and Laia Montell\`a for earlier discussions.
 MK is supported by the Joan Or\'o fellowship.
 Our research is financed by the grant PID2022-136224NB-C22, funded by MCIN\allowbreak/\allowbreak AEI\allowbreak/10.13039\allowbreak/501100011033\allowbreak/\allowbreak FEDER, UE, by the grant 2021-SGR00872 and CEX2024-001451-M funded by MICIU/AEI/10.13039/501100011033.